FuelLabs/sway-standards/standards/src_6/README.md

 MUST return 0 if there are no assets of underlying AssetId under management by vault.
 MUST NOT revert under any circumstances.

-### `fn max_depositable(asset: AssetId, sub_id: SubId) -> Option<u64>`
+### `fn max_depositable(receiver: Identity, asset: AssetId, sub_id: SubId) -> Option<u64>`

 Helper method for getting maximum depositable
-This function takes the asset's AssetId and the sub_id of the sub vault as an argument and returns the maximum amount of assets that can be deposited into the contract, for the given asset.
+This function takes the hypothetical receivers `Identity`, the asset's `AssetId`, and the `sub_id` of the sub vault as an argument and returns the maximum amount of assets that can be deposited into the contract, for the given asset.

-MUST return the maximum amount of assets that can be deposited into the contract, for the given asset.
+MUST return the maximum amount of assets that can be deposited into the contract, for the given asset, if the given vault exists.
+MUST return an `Option::Some(amount)` if the given vault exists.
+MUST return an `Option::None` if the given vault does not exist.
+MUST account for both global and user specific limits.
+For example: if deposits are disabled, even temporarily, MUST return 0.

-### `fn max_withdrawable(asset: AssetId, sub_id: SubId) -> Option<u64>`
+### `fn max_withdrawable(receiver: Identity, asset: AssetId, sub_id: SubId) -> Option<u64>`

 Helper method for getting maximum withdrawable
-This function takes the asset's AssetId and the sub_id of the sub vault as an argument and returns the maximum amount of assets that can be withdrawn from the contract, for the given asset.
+This function takes the hypothetical receive's `Identity`, the asset's `AssetId`, and the `sub_id`` of the sub vault as an argument and returns the maximum amount of assets that can be withdrawn from the contract, for the given asset.

-MUST return the maximum amount of assets that can be withdrawn from the contract, for the given asset.
+MUST return the maximum amount of assets that can be withdrawn from the contract, for the given asset, if the given vault exists.

-### `fn vault_asset_id(asset: AssetId, sub_id: SubId) -> Option<AssetId>`

-Method that returns the AssetId of the vault shares for the given asset and sub vault.
-This function takes the asset's AssetId and the SubId of the vault as arguments and returns the AssetId of the vault shares for the given asset and sub vault.

-MUST return an `Option::Some(AssetId)` of the vault shares for the given asset and sub vault, if the given asset is supported.
-MUST return an `Option::None` if the given asset is not supported.
-MUST NOT revert under any circumstances.

-### `fn asset_of_vault(vault_asset_id: AssetId) -> Option<AssetId>`

-Method that returns the AssetId of the asset of the vault for the given AssetId of the vault shares.
-This function takes the AssetId of the vault shares as an argument and returns the AssetId of the asset of the vault for the given AssetId of the vault shares.

-MUST return an `Option::Some(AssetId)` of the asset of the vault for the given AssetId of the vault shares, if the given asset is supported and the vault has been initialised.
+MUST return an `Option::Some(amount)` if the given vault exists.
-MUST return an `Option::None` if the given asset is not supported or the vault has not been initialised.
+MUST return an `Option::None` if the given vault does not exist.
-MUST NOT revert under any circumstances.
+MUST account for global limits.
+For example: if withdrawals are disabled, even temporarily, MUST return 0.

 ## Required logs